Webperf-se/webperf_core/README.md

 * BeautifulSoup 4

 Also need some MySQL stuff, but which libs differ on Macos and Linux.
 On PythonAnywhere.com it worked without any effort.

+## Usage
+Open the terminal, enter folder and type 'python default.py' Also support arguments, 'python default.py id=1' to only test site with id 1.